xGabrielR/Olist-Churn/README.md

 ---

 My EDA was divided into three parts, the univariate analysis of the features, just the distribution and proportion of classes, the bivariate analysis where I raised and analyzed some hypotheses and the multivariate analysis where I analyzed only linear correlations and also the biserial point test in all features related to churn.
 More details at [exploration notebook](notebooks_churn/grc_eda.ipynb).
-I will resume tweo hypotheses below.
+I will resume two hypotheses below.

 **1. Sellers with a selling interval greather than one week, have 20% chance to churn.** is True.
 Is possible to see in plots, i used a point biserial statistics to, its return a pvalue very small.